March 26, 2018

 Often marketed as having miraculous beneficial properties, “essential” oils contain the chemicals that give a plant its essence (odour, flavour).
 These complex chemical compounds can be as irritating as chemical fragrance.

-The only “essential” thing about them is that you should avoid using face and body products containing them.
+The only “essential” thing is that you should avoid using face and body products containing them.

 Cosmetic ingredients which smell fine individually can become malodorous in combination.
 Essential oils enable manufacturers to mask unpleasant whiffs whilst claiming their products are fragrance-free.